 While the degree to which you automate your finances can vary depending on whether your services allow you to schedule payments or deposits, we all have plenty of ways in which we can simplify and automate our finances.

 Today I thought I would talk about some reasons why you may want to automate your finances, and then explore a few concrete ways that you can get started down this road.
-First, let's look at why it might be a good idea to setup a financial system and automate.
+First, let’s look at why it might be a good idea to set up a financial system and automate it.

 Here’s our discussion of automating your finances from this week’s Money Mastermind Show.